Skip to main content

 Ask why your housing benefit claim is delayed and see if there's anything you need to do.

-You can complain to the council if you have to wait for too long.
+You can complain to the council if you have to wait too long.

 2. Check on your interim payment

-If you are a private or housing association tenant, the council should make interim payments automatically as long as you have provided the information to support your claim.
+If you are a private or housing association tenant, the council should give you money for your rent as long as they have the information they need.

-Contact your council and ask for an interim payment or payment on account if your housing benefit has not been processed and you've not received an interim payment after 2 weeks.
+Contact your council and ask for an interim payment or payment on account if you do not get any money after 2 weeks.

 Find out how to deal with rent arrears.